Hospital Health Cover and Plastic Surgery – Policy Discussion and Terminology

 - Suspension of private health cover – ask your fund

-- Waiting Period – ask your private health fund how long you need to be insured BEFORE any cover kicks in
+- Waiting Period, ask your private health fund how long you need to have insurance BEFORE any cover kicks in.

 Resources, References and further reading